trussworks/truss-ooo-calendar/LOG.md

 Renamed LeaveType and LeaveStatus for similar reasons.

 ## 2021-10-22

 Got to where I needed an S3 bucket, so I went through the process described in `legendary-waddle`, our corporate infra repository to get my account activated again.
 Now that I have AWS access restored, I can figure out how to make an S3 bucket in the sandbox using terraform and then I can write some code to write the ICS file into that S3 bucket.

+## 2021-11-26

+Decided to try and get Github Actions working.
+Started by following the [quickstart](https://docs.github.com/en/actions/quickstart).
+Had to install ruby in order to fix YAML linting.